Everything practices need to know about the new Chronic Condition Management Announcements

 Changes coming to Medication Management Reviews

-From November 1st 2026, patients will be required to have a valid chronic condition management plan to access the Item 900 Medication Management review.
+From July 1st, 2027, a GP Chronic Condition Management Plan will be required to access domiciliary medication management reviews (items 245 and 900).
 This is in addition to the existing criteria of the items 900 & 245.

 Updates in Cubiko for identifying patients eligible for chronic condition management items